andrewmkhoury/notes/presentation-techniques/README.md

 Make sure you are clearly audible - If it is an online presentation make sure you use a high end headset / mic and adjust and test audio properly.
 Statistics have shown that users drop off of presentations and videos if the audio quality isn't good - moreso than anything else.

+Grab the attention of the audience and keep it throughout.

 ## Intro
 * Never aplogize - for being nervous, etc.
 * Don't tell jokes - it is hard to land jokes